How to claim JSA

 - weren't getting the minimum wage

-- weren’t safe because your job conditions didn't meet health and safety standards
+- you weren't safe because your job conditions didn't meet health and safety standards

-- were bullied or harassed - as long as your personal adviser agrees that leaving your job in these circumstances was reasonable
+- were bullied or harassed - as long as the DWP agree that leaving your job in these circumstances was reasonable

 - had a zero-hour contract